✓ Growth ✓ Enterprise

 Note: For Cohort queries with the time interval set to Daily, “Day 0” captures users who completed the target behavior in the subsequent 24 hours after entering the cohort (meeting the definition for inclusion).

 For example, a user who performed Site Visit on Jan 1 at 1pm (and thus entered the cohort) would be included in Day 0 as long as they performed Subscribe (the target behavior) at any time before 1pm on Jan 2.
+Events are tracked down to the millisecond, and will be categorized in intervals by this level of precision.

 Recurring vs First-Time

 To exemplify the difference between recurring and first-time cohort queries, consider a box subscription company that wants to measure customer behavior among their newsletter subscribers.
 The first event could be "Newsletter Sign Up" and the target behavior could be "Purchase".
 User A signed up for the newsletter in January, and then completed purchases in March, April, and May.
 In a recurring cohort query, the user will appear in the January cohort row, and they will appear in the Month 3, Month 4, and Month 5 columns.
 In a first-time cohort query, the user will appear only in the Month 3 column.
+Thus, exclusivity of cohorts as they appear in the interval counts only occurs in a first-time cohort.
+Recurring cohorts can have a user appear in multiple intervals, though the total number of users will be exclusive.

 Cumulative vs Non-Cumulative